 Deep conditioning is an important step to have in your regimen whether you’re using one for moisture or protein.
 If you have high porosity hair as I do, then you know using protein treatments strengthens our hair and temporarily fills in the gaps we have in our hair shaft.

-Regardless of what your porosity is, our hair is made up of protein.
-Once that structure becomes weak, it can hurt the health of your hair and lead to breakage.
-Doing monthly protein treatments or using them as needed will keep your hair strong and promote growth.
+Our hair is made up of protein and once that structure becomes weak, it can hurt the health of your hair and lead to breakage.
+Doing protein treatments will keep your hair strong and promote growth.

 If I don’t use a protein treatment, I love using Ayurvedic Herbs in my routine.
 There are a variety of herbs that can help strengthen and condition your hair.
 Some of my favorite ones to use are Amla, Cassia, and Hibiscus.